 Fold the leftover paper diagonally onto itself from the bottom left corner toward the right, aligning the corner with the centerfold.

 Tuck the left side of your triangle into the center pocket.

 Decorate Your Paper Football

-Although it's not necessary, you may wish to decorate your paper football with markers to make it look more like an authentic football.
+Though optional, mark up your paper football with black or brown markers to make it look more like an authentic football.

 For the Goal: Determine the Size

 Determine how big you want your goal to be and use a sturdy pair of scissors to easily cut your craft or ice pop sticks to size.